Jarzka/stylefy/README.md

     text])
 ```

+**use-style** adds the style into the DOM as CSS class on-demand (see "How it works" for more details).

 ### Passing styles to components

 **use-style** is designed to be called only inside component render functions to define styles for **HTML** elements.
 If you need to pass styles to Reagent components, pass them as regular Clojure maps, and call **use-style** last, only for HTML elements: